ImperialCollegeLondon/champ/README.md

 #### `software`

-A list of dictionaries, each specifying a piece of software that can be run using the Portal.
+A list of dictionaries, each specifying a piece of software that can be run using the portal.
 Each list entry corresponds to an item in the dropdown box for software when creating a new job.
 Each dictionary contains 4 keys:

 * `commands` (string): The commands to be inserted into `script_template` that